httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 Unfortunately, many TLS 1.2 implementations do not permit application data to continue during a renegotiation.
 This is problematic for a multiplexed protocol like HTTP/2.

+TLS 1.3's post-handshake client authentication mechanism shares similar problems for use with HTTP/2.
+HTTP/2 clients that offer multiple ALPN {{RFC7301}}
+protocols in a TLS ClientHello MAY include the `post_handshake_auth` extension to support those other protocols, but this does not indicate support for post-handshake client authentication in HTTP/2.
+HTTP/2 servers MUST NOT send post-handshake TLS CertificateRequest messages, even if the client offered the `post_handshake_auth` extension.

 ## HTTP-Layer Certificate Authentication